../../../175pxls.gif (78 bytes)

 … in a case involving the formation of a customs union, this “defence” is available only when two conditions are fulfilled.
 First, the party claiming the benefit of this defence must demonstrate that the measure at issue is introduced upon the formation of a customs union that fully meets the requirements of sub-paragraphs 8(a) and 5(a) of Article XXIV.
 And, second, that party must demonstrate that the formation of that customs union would be prevented if it were not allowed to introduce the measure at issue.
 Again, both these conditions must be met to have the benefit of the defence under Article XXIV.

-R.1.3 Article XXIV:5(a) — Duties and other trade regulations on trade with non-parties “not on the whole” higher or more trade restrictive than prior to customs union formation back to top
+R.1.3 Article XXIV:5(a) — Duties and other external trade regulations “not on the whole” higher or more trade restrictive than prior to customs union formation back to top

 R.1.3.1 Turkey — Textiles, paras.
 53-55